10 days / 9 nights

 Optional pre-tour and post tours available.

-- Varied daily activities ranking from 4-6 hours per day, occasionally over muddy, steep, slippery slopes.
+- Varied daily activities ranging from 4-6 hours per day, occasionally over muddy, steep, slippery slopes.

 - Excellent physical conditions required.

 - Experience in white water rafting and hiking recommended.

 - Exposure to variable climatic conditions.

 - Accommodations are very comfortable.